pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * ``drp`` is the deep reactive policy network described `in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_
 * ``replan`` is the same as ``slp`` except it uses periodic replanning as described above.

-For example, the following will train the planner on the Quadcopter domain with 4 drones:
+For example, the following will perform open-loop control on the Quadcopter domain with 4 drones:

 .. code-block:: shell